Spoochiee/CustomLinksGUI/README.md

-# Minecraft-Plugins
+# CustomLinksGUI
-This repository contains all the source code to my publicaly released Plugins.
+This repository contains all the code the publically released versions of CustomLinksGUI.